 Sending a letter to the editor or contacting your elected officials

 Perhaps the simplest way to become an advocate for systems change is to let your local community and elected leaders know what is important to you by sending a letter to your local media or contacting an official.
-(Link to directory of newspapers and elected officials in our area)

 If you are interested in getting involved in systems change activity contact LIFTT Public Relations & Government Affairs Coordinator Jed Barton @ 406-294-5186 or email@example.com